 None of the challenges that face the “Beacosystem” should surprise us.
 I’m more optimistic this year than the last year when I made my contribution to this prognostication project.

-Need more insight on Bluetooth beacons and tags in 2018?
-Make sure to check out our complete industry report.
+Need more insight on Bluetooth beacons and tags?
+Make sure to check out our Beacon Buyer's Guide.